shaunmcglinchey/thingly/README.txt

-Thingly is a Node.js Express RESTful API backend for tracking to-do items.
+Thingly is a Node.js Express RESTful API backend for tracking list of to-do items.

 Acknowledgements:
 Thingly was inspired by the excellent Beerlocker tutorial by Scott Smith: